xiaochuanyu/SublimePythonIDE/README.markdown

         }
     }

 See Packages/SublimePythonIDE/SublimePython.sublime-settings for other options.
-As with all ST packages, copy this file into your Packages/User folder and editing the copy there.

 Copyright (C) 2013 Julian Eberius